• Industry

 He continued, “The law has not caught up with the technology and the modus operandi of the modern illicit gaming facilities.”

-Atkins advocated for attorneys general to more often use concurrent original jurisdiction, where two courts — such as state and federal — pursue the same case at the same time for greater impact.
+Atkins advocated for attorneys general to more often use concurrent original jurisdiction, where two courts — such as state and local — pursue the same case at the same time for greater impact.

 Ohio First Assistant Attorney General Jonathan Blanton said there’s difficulty in curbing “what is essentially a conduct that seeks to circumvent the law out of existence.”